 How to Make Two Ingredient Blueberry Cake Donuts

-I used two 7 ounce packages of muffin mix, specifically Martha White Blueberry Muffin Mix and whole eggs.
+I used two 7-ounce packages of muffin mix, specifically Martha White Blueberry Muffin Mix and whole eggs.
 This is the muffin mix with the crystalized, candy blueberries.
-Do not use a muffin mix that has the can of soft blueberries.
+Do not use a muffin mix that has a can of soft blueberries.
 You’ll have a blueberry oil mess. #trustme

 This is big, work the dough as little as possible.
 The more you stir and mix, the tougher the donuts will become.
 You’ll be tempted to add milk, water or another egg, don’t do it.
 This batter is thick; it has to be.